BERT Goes Shopping: Comparing Distributional Models for Product Representations: Prod2BERT

 \subsection{Model Architecture}

-As shown in Figure~\ref{fig:emb1}, ProdBERT is based on BERT model architecture, which corresponds to the encoder part of Transformer from~\citet{Vaswani2017AttentionIA}.
-Different from BERT's original implementation, a white-space tokenizer is first used to split an input session into tokens, each one representing a product ID; token are combined with positional encodings via addition and fed into a stack of self-attention layers, where each layer contains a block for multi-head attention, followed by a simple feed forward network.
+As shown in Figure~\ref{fig:emb1}, Prod2BERT is based on a transformed based architecture~\citet{Vaswani2017AttentionIA}, emulating the successful BERT model.
+Please note that, different from BERT's original implementation, a white-space tokenizer is first used to split an input session into tokens, each one representing a product ID; tokens are combined with positional encodings via addition and fed into a stack of self-attention layers, where each layer contains a block for multi-head attention, followed by a simple feed forward network.
 After obtaining the output from the last self-attention layer, the vectors corresponding to the masked tokens pass through a softmax to generate the final predictions.